wradlib/wradlib.github.io/posts/2021/wradlib_release_1_13_0.md

 After missing `requirements_optional.txt` in the source distribution which has been uploaded to ``PyPI`` as `1.12.0`, we had to remove this version from ``PyPI`` again.
 The problem was that the installation from the source distribution was not possible without this file.

-Anyway, this was fixed and wradlib `1.13.0` was released shortly after.
+Anyway, this was fixed and  {{wradlib}}  `1.13.0` was released shortly after.
 This version contains two enhancements and a whole bunch of bugfixes.
 Some dependencies have been made optional as well.
-The hard dependencies of wradlib are codewise:
+The hard dependencies of  {{wradlib}}  are codewise:

 - deprecation
 - matplotlib